Creative Subtitle Saying "Education to End Racism"

 Can we assign reparations to spiritual, emotional, and cognitive trauma?

-How does time effect the standard and value of reparations?
+How does time affect the standard and value of reparations?

 I know that your desire to genuinely contribute to the anti-racist movement is sincere and that you aren't sure how to take that feeling into action with confidence that you will be doing more good than harm.
 If you are ready for genuine personal growth, I want you to take this course.